TexasEscapes.comHistoric Texas: The Past As It Is Today

 Someday, perhaps, a work crew laying cable or pipe will unearth a large set of bones near a busy Wichita Falls intersection.

 They may think they have found the remains of some prehistoric creature, but they would be wrong.
-Should a paleontologist be consulted, the expert would determine that the bones, while old, did not come from a wooly mammoth, but its evolutionary descendant, the elephant.
+Should a paleontologist be consulted, the expert would readily determine that the bones, while old, did not come from a wooly mammoth, but its evolutionary descendant, the elephant.

-How an elephant came to be buried in Wichita Falls is a story of incredible cruelty – at least by modern standards – that from this distance smells like a publicity stunt.
+How an elephant came to be buried in Wichita Falls is a story of incredible cruelty – at least by modern standards – that from this distance smells like a shrewd if terrible publicity stunt.
 Whatever the motivations involved, a bizarre set of circumstances converged in this Northwest Texas city in 1899.

 The animal had been spared after killing one man some years before, but when the pachyderm killed a second, the circus proprietor sentenced it to death.
 At least that was his story.
-Maybe the animal was just getting old and the circus boss figured the publicity attendant to executing a “killer” elephant would be worth a whole lot more than the hay it took to keep the animal swinging its trunk.
+Could be the animal was just getting old and the circus boss figured the publicity attendant to executing a “killer” elephant would be worth a whole lot more than the hay it took to keep the animal swinging its trunk.

-On the date set, the elephant was walked from the Big Top to a spot near where Brook now crosses Kell Boulevard and staked out with leg chains.
-As one newspaper later reported, “Everybody in Wichita Falls who had a shooting iron repaired to the scene.
-There were folks with shotguns, revolvers of various kinds and rifles.”
+“Everybody in Wichita Falls who had a shooting iron repaired to the scene,” one newspaper reported.
+“There were folks with shotguns, revolvers of various kinds and rifles.”

 The Society for the Prevention of Cruelty to Animals not yet having a toehold in Wichita Falls, the circus gang came up with another idea.
-A railroad track being nearby, with the ready cooperation of the local station master, two switch engines were employed to stretch out a heavy chain fastened around the big animal’s neck.
+A railroad track being nearby, and with the ready cooperation of the local station master, two switch engines were employed to stretch out a heavy chain fastened around the big animal’s neck.

 The killer elephant, if indeed it was, finally died of strangulation.

-The man, thinking the near bullet-proof skin would make a fine roof for his house at Seventh and Austin streets, agreed to what literally was quite a large undertaking.
+The man, thinking the near bullet-proof skin would make a fine roof for his small house at Seventh and Austin streets, agreed to what literally was quite a large undertaking.
 With help from his family, he skinned the elephant, dug a hole sufficient to contain the body, and somehow got the carcass in it.
+For a time, the junk dealer had the distinction of having the only elephant skin roof in Wichita Falls, the state of Texas and perhaps anywhere in the nation.

 But fame, and utility, proved fleeting.
 After the first good rain, the elephant roof shrank like so much green rawhide.
-By that time, of course, the circus had long since pulled its tent stakes and moved on to the next town.
+By that time, of course, the circus had long since pulled its tent stakes and moved on to the next gig.

 © Mike Cox